lhyjd11/lhyjd11/README.md

 - 👋 Hi, I’m @lhyjd11
 - 👀 I like researching mobile phones very much
-- 🌱 I'm currently learning C++,but the effect is not good
+- 🌱 I'm currently learning html,but the effect is not good
 - 💞️ I'm a code novice interested in code,looking for a teacher
 - 📫 You can contact me through my email 2235901774@qq.com